pollination/pollination-docs/rhino-plugin/pollination-commands/po_addroomsbylayer.md

----
-description: Convert closed geometries to rooms by layers.
-Use &quot;Pollination&quot; command to open Room Manager to check and edit each room.
----

 # PO_AddRoomsByLayer

 Convert closed geometries to rooms by layers.
 Use &quot;Pollination&quot; command to open Room Manager to check and edit each room.